Air Force Officer Careers

 Public Affairs Officer

-Public support of the Air Force and its objectives helps fortify our operations on every level — from recruitment to budgets to veteran benefits.
-Yet with so much of our information classified for the safety and success of our missions, it can be a challenge for the public to understand our goals.
 Public Affairs Officers use their diplomatic expertise to educate the public while safeguarding the details of our endeavors from foreign threats.
-This requires developing a strong working relationship with media representatives across all channels as well as serving as a liaison with civilian organizations and other groups.
-Public Affairs Officers also develop plans and operational procedures for communication about aircraft and missile accidents, natural disasters, environmental incidents and other newsworthy events concerning Air Force activities.
+They develop plans and operational procedures for communication about aircraft and missile accidents, natural disasters, environmental incidents and other newsworthy events concerning Air Force activities.

 Cyberspace Operations Officer